CorentinTh/enclosed/README.md

 - **Responsive Design**: Works on all devices, from desktops to mobile phones.
 - **Open Source**: The source code is available under the Apache 2.0 License.
 - **Self-Hostable**: Run your instance of Enclosed for private note sharing.
+- **CLI**: A command-line interface for creating notes from the terminal.

 ## Self host